 This means, you have to follow the EULA which usually contains various limitations and restrictions on your use.
 For example, the EULA may say that the font cannot be used in radio, TV or commercial broadcasting without paying for an “advanced” or “enhanced” commercial license.
 If you use the font on a product and then shoot a video for your corporate Youtube channel you may find yourself getting a cease and desist demand letter, or perhaps a font vendor or its lawyers may move right into filing a federal court lawsuit against both the company (potentially its officers and directors) the company designer and anyone else that may have been involved.

 Obviously this can create a horrible situation for a corporation and the “law of the press” (PR) aspects can be devastating, especially to a designer.
 At any rate, this blog is to inform you to READ CAREFULLY YOUR FONT USAGE EULA and make sure you are following the terms.
 As to the corporation and the designer MAKE SURE YOU KNOW WHO IS RESPONSIBLE FOR OBTAINING THE PROPER LICENSING.
 Does the EULA allow for font use on PRODUCT PACKAGING?
 These are things that every corporation, and every designer should consider before launching new products, projects, or promotions including online and offline advertising.

-According to the U.S. Copyright Office Circular 33
+Moreover, according to the U.S. Copyright Office Circular 33:

 Felicia Frost creates a font called “Pioneer Living” that evokes historical “Wanted: Dead or Alive” posters.
 The registration specialist will refuse to register this font because it is a building block of writing.